jofas/blog/content/002-first-time-running/index.md

 with churches and chapels and fields full of hay surrounding them.
 I've made a lot of progress, the strength and endurance in my calves, ankles and feet growing significantly, same as my cardiovascular fitness.
-My physical gains are nothing compared to the progress of my approach though.
+However my physical gains are nothing compared to the progress of my approach.
 All my life I thought running was inherently exhausting, which is not true.
 My approach to running has made it exhausting.
 Always running as fast as possible with a high heart rate and constantly out of